pravynragav/MSEC-Programs/README.md

 ### Folder Descriptions

-- **algorithms/**: This directory contains implementations of various algorithms, organized by their respective names.
+- **Hackerrank/**: This directory contains implementations of various algorithms, organized by their respective names.
-- **data-structures/**: This section includes different data structure implementations, also organized by name.
+- **Leetcode 150/**: This section includes different data structure implementations, also organized by name.
-- **examples/**: Provides example usage of various programs to help users understand how to apply them in practice.
+- **Pylab/**: Provides example usage of various programs to help users understand how to apply them in practice.
 - **tests/**: Contains test cases for the algorithms and data structures to ensure correctness and reliability.
 - **README.md**: This file, containing the description of the repository.
 - **LICENSE**: The license document for the repository.